 Most of the backpackers who like Pie like it because it’s cheap (which is a good thing) and everything – from imported food to imported beer to endless parties – is easily accessible here.
 But that was perhaps the reason why I did not like it.
 Because you go to Thailand and choose to explore the north – which is famous for being more Thai in its appearance – to get local experiences, eat local food and drink local booze.
 But if I fancied an imported beer or wanted to lose myself in a party culture I’d have headed south.

 To me Pai turned out to be nothing more than a modern town and a hippie oasis, akin to its Himalayan counterparts that have grown in fame only because it offers a perfect setting to smoke weed, drink and do yoga.
 Though I am not claiming that you must not visit Pai, or it doesn’t look beautiful anymore.
 It sure does.

 You go a few dozen kilometres out of the town – in any direction – and you come across a beautiful countryside.
 A host of natural, lazy activities, impatiently waiting to keep you entertained.
 I especially loved some local attractions and exploring unknown villages around Pai, among few other things.
 And they were pretty much the highlights of my time there.

 I think Pai can be so much more than a haven for western hippies, if only we travel a little more responsibly and try to protect its individuality and solitude.
-After all, travelling makes us realise what amazing and distinct world we live in, and our every action makes it become more or less so.
+After all, travelling makes us realize what amazing and distinct world we live in, and our every action makes it become more or less so.

 Have you been to Pai?
 How did you find it?